BitF Survival Guide

 If something doesn’t seem right, you are empowered to speak up or report the situation to the Production Team or Rangers (in blue).
 In exceptional circumstances, event Producers reserve the right to remove participants who contradict the spirit of this code of conduct.
 This code of conduct has been created by the community.
 We endeavour to create a healthy and respectful environment for everyone, and we welcome all to share in it.

 UNDERSTAND that you voluntarily assume the risk of serious injury or death by attending BitF.
-Bring everything you need.
-There are no vending or supplies onsite.
-Please support the local economy and buy as many of your supplies as you can in Princeton

 Please help us to meet the following requirements that allow us to consume personal alcohol in a safe and responsible manner.
 Whether you are hosting or visiting a campsite it is everyone’s responsibility to follow these guidelines.
 All citizens must agree to the following conditions of entry, and by doing so, you support GVIAS’ agreements with the landowner, RCMP and Liquor Control Board.